leoc0104/crud-php/README.md

  ┣ 📂 Controllers     # Contains the logic for handling requests and responses ┣ 📂 Models          # Contains the data structures and database interactions ┣ 📂 public          # Publicly accessible files
+ ┃ ┣ 📄 app.js        # JavaScript file for client-side interactions
+ ┃ ┣ 📄 index.html    # A static HTML file, serving as a fallback or example
- ┃ ┗ 📄 index.php     # Main entry point for the application
+ ┃ ┣ 📄 index.php     # Main entry point for the PHP application
+ ┃ ┗ 📄 styles.css    # CSS file for styling the HTML pages
  ┣ 📂 routes          # Defines the routes and their corresponding controllers ┣ 📂 vendor          # Composer dependencies
  ┣ 📄 .env           # Environment variables for configuration